nicholas-leonard/dp/doc/data.md

 used to wrap the training and validation sets of the [ImageNet](#dp.ImageNet) DataSource.

+When first initialized, the dataset needs to build an index of all image paths which it encapsulates into torch.CharTensor for efficieny.
+The index is build using some heavy command-line magic, but this only needs to be executed once as the resulting index is cached to disk for the next time the dataset is used.

+During queries of the dataset using [sample](#dp.ImageClassSet.sample) or [sub](#dp.DataSet.sub), the index is used to retrieve images from disk.
+This can be a major bottleneck.
+We strongly encourage storing your dataset on a Solid-State Drive (SSD).
+Furthermore, if [threads-ffi]() is installed, the dataset can be used for asynchronous batch requests.
+This is implemented using [multi-threading](#dp.ImageClassSet.multithread), which is necessary to speed up reading all those files.

 <a name="dp.ImageClassSet.__init"></a>
 ### dp.ImageClassSet{...} ###
 ImageClassSet constructor.
 Arguments should be specified as key-value pairs.